 Last year, Intel delivered 5 million hours of education and training for an average of 45 hours per employee of internal training.
-Training covers a broad range: technical and non-technical job-related classes, classroom and Web-based programs, personal development programs for all employees, and management/leadership development programs.
-For employees interested in degrees or certification programs, Intel invested more than \$15 million in tuition reimbursement.

-At Intel, we believe teaching is a way of learning, so the majority of our instructors are employee volunteers-some 10,000 of them around the company.
-Senior managers are required to serve as volunteer instructors.
+Training covers a broad range: technical and non-technical job-related classes, classroom and Web-based programs, personal development programs for all employees, and management/leadership development pro interested in dec grams, Intel inves in tuition reimbur rograms.
+For employees egrees or certification pro- ested more than \$15 million provides employees ırsement. with a method for pelieve teaching is a way of majority of our instructors are seers-some 10,000 of them raising their concerns and having those pany.
+Senior managers are e as volunteer instructors. concerns addressed openly and honestly.
+IV - Patricia Murray, Vice President, Human Resources communication is a way of life.
+The